mauriciofarina/SelfDrivingCar-AdvancedLaneLinesFinder/writeup_template.md

     return leftx, lefty, rightx, righty, left_fit, right_fit
 ```

 Finally, the weighted average of the current and previous polynomial coefficients (with weights 2 and 8 respectively) is calculated, resulting in the final frame's left and right polynomials.
-This final process was done in order to make the a smooth transition in the polynomials found between frames.
+This final process was done in order to make a smooth transition in the polynomials found between frames.

 ```python